jayb25/Deep-Buffer-Overflow-Detection/README.md

  - sklearn

 # Setup
-To repurduce the results you will need 2TB of free disk space.
+To reproduce the results you will need 2TB of free disk space.
-When cloning the project be sure to do a recursive clone to get submodule pytrace.
+When cloning the project be sure to do a recursive clone to git submodule pytrace.
  ``` sh
 git clone --recurse-submodules https://github.com/nmharmon8/Deep-Buffer-Overflow-Detection.git
 ```